VaclavDedik/jboss-seam/examples/jee5/readme.txt

 1. Modify the following files in the project.

     * build.xml: Un-comment the OC4J-related libraries
-    * resources/META-INF/persistence.xml: Comment out the Glassfish properties and un-comment the OC4J properties
+    * resources/META-INF/persistence.xml: Comment out the GlassFish properties and un-comment the OC4J properties

 2. Build the demo app by running ANT.
 The build target is